QuantiusBenignus/BlahST/README.md

 #### INSTALLATION
 <details>
 <summary>USING THE INSTALLATION SCRIPT</summary>
-Run the script `install-wrsi` from the folder of the cloned repository and follow the prompts.
+Run the script `install-wsi` from the folder of the cloned repository and follow the prompts.
 It will move the script and make it executable, create a link to whisper.cpp `main` executable, set the environment, set a default whisper.cpp model, check for dependencies and request their installation if missing, etc.
-The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi`
+The installation script also handles setup for network transcription, but the IP and port for the whisper.cpp server must be set manually in `wsi` or `wsiml`
-Run the script `wsi` directly from the command line first to verify its proper operation.
+Run the script `wsi` or `wsiml` directly from the command line first to verify its proper operation.
 Later it will be invoked only with [hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for speed and convenience.
 </details>
 <details>
 <summary>MANUAL INSTALLATION</summary>

 *(Assuming whisper.cpp is installed and the "main" executable compiled with 'make' in the cloned whisper.cpp repo.
 See Prerequisites section)*
-* Place the script **wsi** in $HOME/.local/bin/
+* Place the script **wsi** and/or **wsiml** in $HOME/.local/bin/
 * Make it executable
   ```
   cd $HOME/.local/bin; chmod +x wsi